hermannhueck/composing-functions/README.md

 Fine-grained composability of functions is one of the core advantages of FP.

+Treating "Functions as Data" means that we can ...
+- store a function in a val
+- pass it as args to other (higher order) functions (HOFs)
+- return a function from other functions
+- process/manipulate a function like data
+- organize functions in data structures like List, Option etc.
+- wrap a function in a case class

-In this little project I demonstrate different ways of composing functions.
+In this talk I demonstrate different ways of function composition (and manipulation - what is often the same).

 I only deal with *scala.Function1*, because due to currying we can regard any function (except *Function0*) as a *Function1*.
+Curried functions are easier to compose.

 I start with the methods on Function1: *compose* and *andThen*.
 Then I show how to fold a List of functions.

-Then I turn to and demonstrate function composition with Monoids.
+Then I turn to function composition with Monoids.

+Functions are Functors, i.e they can be mapped over.

+Functions are Monads, i.e they can be flatMapped over.

-I implement *map* and *flatMap* for *Function1* what allows me to compose functions in for-comprehensions.
-I also make it a Monad in order to treat functions as Monads, i.e. to use them in any monadic context.
+With *map* and *flatMap* we can write for-comprehensions over functions.
+As Monads, we can use them in any monadic context.

 Next I implement my own *mycats.Kleisli* similar to *cats.data.Kleisli* and show its usage with *flatMap*, *flatMapF*, *andThen* and *compose*.

-I then show the *Reader* Monad, a *Kleisli* simplified with *Id*.
+Finally I show the *Reader* Monad, a *Kleisli* simplified with *Id*.

+--

 All this can be found in package *demo*.